fantastxmw/MobileShadowSocks/README.md

 Yes, it is always available if the proxy settings are enabled.
 The icon badge of Shadow.app will also show "On" to indicate that proxy is available.

 #### 4. Is the shadowsocks daemon always running in the background and consuming my battery?
-No. The daemon uses the " **On Demand** " mechanism of `launchd`, which means it is battery-friendly.
-It starts up only when receiving proxy requests and will exit automatically if there is no request for about 60 seconds.
-So, don't worry for battery life, **just leave it there**. :)
+No. The daemon uses the "__On Demand__" mechanism of `launchd`, which means it is battery-friendly.
+It starts up only when receiving proxy requests and will exit automatically if there is no request for several minutes.
+So, don't worry for battery life, __just leave it there__. :)

-#### 5. I cannot find any proxy settings in *Settings.app*.
+#### 5. I cannot find any proxy settings in *Settings*.
 Is the proxy actually enabled?
 And where are the proxy settings?
 The proxy settings are **indeed** set successfully if you don't see any alert views when turning on the switch.
-They just don't show in the Settings.app.
+Sometimes they just don't show in the Settings.
 If you want to check it, call `scutil --proxy` in terminal.

+#### 6. Why cannot I use the app if I have iOS lower than 4.3 now?
+Apple has just abandoned ARMv6 support for Xcode and its compilers.
+Thus, at the moment, only ARMv7 devices with iOS 4.3 and above are supported.
+Really sorry, but I can nothing about this. :(

 ### Credits
 * [Shadowsocks](https://github.com/clowwindy/shadowsocks) project created by @[clowwindy](https://github.com/clowwindy)
 * Based on [Shadowsocks-libev](https://github.com/linusyang/shadowsocks-libev) from @[madeye](https://github.com/madeye)
-* App icon from [Tunnelblick](https://tunnelblick.googlecode.com) (Too lazy to draw one by myself :P)
+* App icon from [Shadowsocks Android](https://github.com/shadowsocks/shadowsocks-android) (Too lazy to draw one by myself :P)

 ### Note for Developers
-* You have to create a self-signed code-signing certificate named *iPhone Developer* ([turtorial](https://developer.apple.com/library/mac/#documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html)).
+* You shoud have the code-signing certificate named *iPhone Developer*.
+Either self-signed or official is OK.
-* In order to build armv6 binary, you have to install iOS **5.1** SDK ([turtorial](http://blog.chpwn.com/post/31824877081)).
-* The final Debian package will be generated under **release** directory in the project directory.
+* The final built Debian package will be generated under __release__ folder in the project directory.

 ### License
 Licensed under [GPLv3](http://www.gnu.org/licenses/gpl.html)